fcenobi/W-REG/README.md

 # W-REG
-REG tweaks for Windows.
+BATCH and REG tweaks for Windows.
 Use at your own risk.
 You have been warned.